Last Updated on May 6, 2022

 Twelve unbelievably delicious and guilt-free banana ice cream recipes to try — indulge often in this healthy and satisfying treat!
 It’s so easy, requires no ice cream machine, and is vegan, dairy-free, and gluten-free!
 You will absolutely love it!

-If you haven’t tried banana “ice cream” yet, you need to get out your blender and give this amazing stuff a try.
+If you haven’t gotten on the banana “ice cream” train yet, you need to get out your blender and give this amazing stuff a try.
 When frozen bananas are blended, they develop a smooth, creamy texture a lot like ice cream (some call it “nice cream”).
 You can add all sorts of delicious flavors to make healthy frozen treats.

 Even if you aren’t that crazy about the flavor of bananas, you should try some of these unbelievably easy banana ice cream recipes that mask it pretty well and reap some of bananas’ excellent health benefits.
 (Magnesium, B-6, and potassium for better sleep, anyone?)

 Though I don’t particularly like bananas, I think these inexpensive, nutrient-filled fruits are worth working into your diet, especially as a replacement for sugar-laden artificially-flavored candies and ice cream.
 (You may be surprised at how little sugar you’re supposed to eat in a day!)

 I keep them around for my kids to eat when they’re on the go, but often they only want half.
 (Do your kids do this?
 It’s amazing how often I wind up with leftover banana halves!)
 I slice up the leftovers for frozen smoothies, and now that we know about banana ice cream, we’re using quite a number for that as well.
 A great way to waste less food!